Site icon Outdoor Gearzine

 Reference price 2,376 yen 2,160 yen 1,944 yen 2,376 yen 2,484 yen 980 yen

-This is △ None in particular It may slip off easily depending on the compatibility with your shoes Durability (especially the toes) and ease of slipping depending on compatibility with shoes Quick drying It may slip off easily depending on the compatibility with your shoes Breathable, quick-drying
+Here is △ Nothing in particular It may slip off easily depending on the compatibility with your shoes Durability (especially the toes) and ease of slipping depending on compatibility with shoes quick drying It may slip off easily depending on the compatibility with your shoes Breathable, quick-drying

 Barefoot feeling ★★★☆☆ ★★★★★ ★★★★★ ★★★★☆ ★★★☆☆ ★★★☆☆